 However, the perspective of a recruiter can be expanded using a CRM.
 It is because a CRM leverages a candidate-centric approach to recruiting.
 In this situation, when a candidate makes any action, those are tracked and visible to the recruiting experts.
 Most importantly, every action recruiting experts take, trackbacks to only one profile of the person.

-The profile of candidate also reflects if it is being considered in a separate requisition or approached by distinct recruiters.
+The profile of candidates also reflects if it is being considered in a separate requisition or approached by distinct recruiters.
 Using a CRM, recruiters can narrow down requisition and still facilitate team-orientation and a collaborative approach to the hiring process.

-Hence, when you use a Recruitment CRM Software, you can know when:
+Hence, when you use the best Recruitment CRM Software, you can know when:

 - An applicant re-applies